INTERVIEW AND PICTURES BY MARKO SYRJALA

 Chris Holmes: They were back the next day, from New York.
-Gene handed him a contract and Ed said, “Fuck you.”
+Gene handed him a contract, and Ed said, “Fuck you.”
 Ed wouldn’t play for that band.
 He’s – you know – about three or four years ago, Metallica played, no it wasn’t four years ago.
 At the beginning of every Van Halen tour, the last night of the rehearsal – it’s been like this since day one, they have a party for anybody who wants to come down to rehearsal – from the first tour on – they’ve always had a party for everybody in Pasadena and their friends that have always supported them – come down for free – last time it was at The Forum.
-I walked up to The Forum and they have free booze and I don’t drink.
+I walked up to The Forum, and they have free booze, and I don’t drink.
 Fuck.
-I went to The Forum and I never realized – it wasn’t with Dave Roth, it was with Hagar and they’re rehearsing – this was a while ago back, because Michael Anthony was playing bass and Alex and everybody and Metallica was playing.
-Van Halen had just come off from Metallica two nights there – two days later and I went and saw Metallica and it blew my mind the musicianship of – just blew my mind.
+I went to The Forum, and I never realized – it wasn’t with Dave Roth.
+It was with Hagar, and they’re rehearsing – this was a while ago back because Michael Anthony was playing bass and Alex and everybody and Metallica was playing.
+Van Halen had just come off from Metallica two nights there – two days later, and I went and saw Metallica, and it blew my mind the musicianship of – just blew my mind.
 I couldn’t believe it.
-The musicianship of – like Metallica’s up there like this, they’re up there playing and Van Halen was up there playing like, party – joke.
+The musicianship of – like Metallica’s up there like this, they’re up there playing, and Van Halen was up there playing like a party – joke.
 It was just unbelievable.
-I’ve never noticed that they were that good – Van Halen – the musicianship – they were just flawlessly playing music and it’s not the most important thing in their life to have – it’s weird man.
+I’ve never noticed that they were that good – Van Halen – the musicianship – they were just flawlessly playing music, and it’s not the most important thing in their life to have – it’s weird, man.
 I just noticed it when I saw Metallica – I go, “This is a fucking joke – these guys.”
 Van Halen blew my mind.
 Just the musicianship – the guitar playing and shit – bass – whatever, you know.
 It’s…

 Metal-Rules.com: Van Halen, their playing was close to perfection if you ask me.

 Chris Holmes: I don’t know if it’s perfection because they’re not perfect, Van Halen’s just – I grew up with Ed.
-I always wanted to play like that but I know I can’t.
-I’d like to say I’m jealous of the guy but I’m not.
+I always wanted to play like that, but I know I can’t.
+I’d like to say I’m jealous of the guy, but I’m not.
 I’m happy.
 The guy is great.
-He’s a real cool guy, he’s got a – I don’t know if you ever met him.
-He’s got a great personality, he’s a nice guy.
-He’s not Gene Simmons, he’s not a dick like Blackie Lawless.
+He’s a real cool guy, and he’s got a – I don’t know if you ever met him.
+He’s got a great personality; he’s a nice guy.
+He’s not Gene Simmons.
+He’s not a dick like Blackie Lawless.

 PERSONAL LIFE AND THE EARLY DAYS